muppin/mastering-DevOps/Kubernetes/Notes.md

 **Persistant Volume Claim (PVC)**
 - Applications has to claim the persistant volume, that can be done with PVC.
-- PVC are the used inside pod configuration
+- PVC are used inside pod configuration

 **Lifecycle**
 - Pod requests the volume through the PV claim.
-- Claim tries to find a volume in cluster.
+- Claim tries to find a volume the exact pv that fulfills the reuirement mentioned in pvc
 - Volume has the actual storage backend.
 - Claims must exist in the same namespace as of pod.

+*Deletion Process*
+- Deletion of pvc only happens if the claimed pod is deleted or modified in the yaml and if it has not been claimed.
+- Deletion of Pv only happens if the claimed pvc is deleted and if it has not been claimed
+- we can also delete using finalizers, but it is not recommended due to scurity thing.
+- when the status of pv is released, you cant use that pv further and it should eventually be deleted.

 ### **Storage Class**